-- Follow the facility's post-fall protocol or guideline for managing residents immediately after a fall. - Report and document all falls. - Ask the resident whether they remember the sensation of falling. - Review the fall.
-This should include trying to determine how and why a fall may have occurred, and implement actions to reduce the risk of another fall. - An in-depth analysis of the fall event is required when serious injury or death has been sustained because of a fall.
+- Follow the facility's post-fall protocol or guideline for managing residents immediately after a fall. - Assess the resident for pain. - Report and document all falls on the facility incident management system and in the resident's progress notes. - Ask the resident whether they remember the sensation of falling. - Review the fall.
+This should include trying to determine how and why a fall may have occurred and implement actions to reduce the risk of another fall. - An in-depth analysis of the fall event is required when serious injury or death has been sustained because of a fall. - Contact the resident's family/carers.